Grand Theft Auto IV: The Lost and Damned: Plot

 Eventually, Johnny kills Brian to end the war after learning where he is hiding from Pegorino Crime Family caporegime Ray Boccino (Joe Barbara), who often does deals with the Lost.
 In return for his help, Boccino asks the gang to steal a shipment of diamonds about to be purchased by nightclub owner "Gay" Tony Prince (David Kenner), (Note: The event is also depicted in the mission "Frosting on the Cake" in Grand Theft Auto: The Ballad of Gay Tony, from Luis Lopez's perspective.) and pass them onto Boccino's men to later retrieve.
 (Note: Niko and Boccino's henchmen collect the diamonds from where Johnny hid them in the mission "Taking in the Trash" in Grand Theft Auto IV.)
 Although the theft is successful, the subsequent exchange with the Jewish mob, overseen by Johnny and Niko, is ambushed by Tony's bodyguard Luis Lopez (Mario D'Leon).
 (Note: The exchange is also depicted in "Museum Piece" in Grand Theft Auto IV, and "Not So Fast" in Grand Theft Auto: The Ballad of Gay Tony, from Niko's and Luis's perspective, respectively.)
 During the chaos, Johnny escapes with Boccino's money, leading him to have both Johnny and Jim captured for their betrayal.
 The pair escape, but after Johnny deals with hitmen sent by Boccino, he learns from Ashley that Jim was killed shortly after they parted ways.
 (Note: Jim is killed by Niko in the mission "No Way on the Subway" in Grand Theft Auto IV.)

-With the gang virtually weakened, Johnny receives a surprise visit from Stubbs with important news.
+With the gang weakened, Johnny receives a surprise visit from Stubbs with important news.
 Although Boccino is under observations by federal law enforcement and no longer poses a threat, Billy plans to exact his revenge on Johnny by turning state's evidence against the Lost, which will allow him to enter the Witness Protection Program.
 In response, Johnny leads the remaining Lost members in an attack on the Alderney State Correctional Facility to find and kill Billy.
 After killing Billy, Johnny and the survivors return to their clubhouse, only to find it vandalised by Boccino's men.
 The group decides to burn down the clubhouse's remains and find new pastures until they can start a new chapter of the Lost elsewhere.
 In the epilogue, Johnny firmly cuts his ties with Stubbs and Ashley, deciding to temporarily leave the gang to focus on financially supporting Jim's widow and child.